 To open the pod, take it in both hands and twist.
 With your thumbnail split open the pod along the line that appears.
 Remove the peas with their soft winged shells intact and as much soft white flesh as you can by scraping the inside of the pod with the side of a spoon.
 Place the peas and flesh in a strainer and wash well to remove the sticky, bitter film that coats them.
 (Or better still, blanch them for a few minutes, then pour off the water before boiling again in fresh water).
 Now they are ready to use in any recipe you would use for green peas.
 They can be boiled as they are, seasoned with onion, vegan butter and sea salt, much the same as the leaves and young pods.
 They can be cooked with rice as you would any bean.
 The more mature the seeds, the more potent they are so you wouldn't want to eat too many at a time at their more mature stages.

 In India the peas are prepared similar to this:

 12-15 Moringa Tree pods 1 medium onion, diced

 4 cups grated coconut 2 vegan bouillon cubes

 2 inches ginger root 4 Tblsp. oil

-Blanch both peas and pods flesh, drain.
-Remove milk from 2 1/2 cups grated coconut by squeezing water through it two or three times.
-Crush ginger root and garlic, save half for later.
+Blanch both peas and the pod flesh and drain.
+Remove milk from 2-1/2 cups grated coconut by squeezing water through it two or three times.
+Crush ginger root and garlic, saving half for later.
 Mix peas, flesh, coconut milk, ginger and garlic together with onion, bouillon cubes (or 1 tsp miso paste), oil, salt and pepper.
 Bring to a boil and cook until the peas are soft, about 20 minutes.
 Fry remaining coconut until brown.
-Fry remaining half of crushed ginger root and garlic in 2 Tblsp. oil.
+Fry remaining half of crushed ginger root and garlic in 2 Tbsp. oil.
 Add coconut, ginger, garlic to first mixture, heat through.
 Serves six.